Tuesday, September 9, 2025

 In an overcrowded world, having children is a threat to both the world and to the parents.
 Art by Monte Rogers for “Three Tinks on the House,” by F. M. Busby.

-The art in Vertex could be erotic and viscerally physical, as in this artwork by Monte Rogers for the short story “Three Tinks on the House,” by F. M. Busby.
+The imagery in Vertex could be viscerally physical and erotic, as in this artwork by Monte Rogers for the short story “Three Tinks on the House,” by F. M. Busby.

-Reflecting the sensory experiences of LSD, a man sees sounds, hears colors, and becomes a guru.
+Reflecting the sensory experiences of LSD, and a countercultural trope, a man sees sounds, hears colors, and becomes a guru.
 Art by Kevin Davidson for the short story “All the Sounds of the Rainbow,” by Norman Spinrad.

 Art by Kevin Davidson for “All the Sounds of the Rainbow,” by Norman Spinrad.